department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-active-duty.md

 **If you didn't decline MGIB and have received loan repayment**, you can still qualify for MGIB-AD.
 But we'll subtract the months counted toward your loan repayment from the total amount of MGIB benefits you can receive.

-**If you receive loan repayment for one period of active duty, but served another period of active duty**, you may still qualify for up to 36 months of benefits based on your additional period of active duty as long as you didn't decline MGIB.
+**If you receive loan repayment for one period of active duty, and you served an additional period of active duty**, you may still qualify for up to 36 months of benefits based on your additional period of active duty as long as you didn't decline MGIB.

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-1">How long will I remain eligible for MGID-AD benefits after separating from active duty?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="eligibility-1">How long will I be eligible for MGIB-AD benefits after separating from active duty?</button>
 <div id="eligibility-1" class="usa-accordion-content">

-In general, you'll be eligible for MGID-AD benefits for 10 years from the date of your last separation from active duty, or when you use all of your entitlement, whichever comes first.
+In general, you'll be eligible for these benefits for 10 years from the date of your last separation from active duty, or until you use all of your entitlement, whichever comes first.
 Entitlement means the number of months of benefits you may receive.

-We may extend your eligibility period if any of the below situations occurs.
+We may extend your eligibility period for any of the situations listed below.

 **One of these must be true to extend your eligibility period:**
-- **You couldn't train for a period of time because of a disability or because you were held by a foreign government power**.
-In this case, we'll extend your eligibility period by the amount of time you were prevented from training.
+- **You couldn't train for a period of time because of a disability or because you were held by a foreign government power.** In this case, we'll extend your eligibility period by the amount of time you were prevented from training.
-- **You reenter active duty and serve for at least 90 days all at once with no breaks** (not counting any period of active duty for training).
-In this case, your new eligibility period will begin after your last separation from active duty.
+- **You reenter active duty and serve for at least 90 days all at once with no breaks (not counting any period of active duty for training).** In this case, your new eligibility period will begin after your last separation from active duty.
-- **You reenter active duty and serve for less than 90 days because you're separated for a qualified reason**.
-These include a service-connected disability, a medical condition that you had before entering active duty, a hardship, or a reduction in force.
+- **You reenter active duty and serve for less than 90 days because you separate for a qualified reason.** A qualified reason includes a service-connected disability, a medical condition that you had before entering active duty, a hardship, or a reduction in force.
 In this case, your new eligibility period will begin after your last separation from active duty.
 - **You serve 2 or more years on active duty and then 4 or more years in the Selected Reserve**.
 In this case, you have 10 years from your release from active duty or 10 years from when you complete your Selected Service period, whichever is later.

 </div>